Skip to main content Skip to navigation

 Classroom Experience

-The pandemic hit in week 8 of my Spring UI design course at BrainStation.
-Those students were especially impressive as they made the graceful switch from in-class learning to remote, presenting their final projects over zoom.
+I continued to teach through the 2020 COVID pandemic, employing remote learning techniques.
+Students were especially impressive as they made the graceful switch from in-class learning to remote, presenting their final projects over zoom.

 Amanda (second from left) was a student of mine at BrainStation who went on to win a hackathon at BrainStation with a weekend of quick research, design and rapid prototyping.
 I was amazed to see her use the skills I taught her to such a high degree of success so quickly.